An excerpt from Follow the Dog Home book

 In addition to feeding Poker, I also tried to take on

-is no easy task.
+his grooming requirements too.
+Cutting a Cocker’s coat is no easy task.
 I tried and tried and tried.
 I’m not sure

 how handsome he looked when I was done with him, but